 Early Childhood students have two meal choices each day which includes an entrée, fresh fruit & veggies, a side item when offered, and a white milk.
 Students must have enough credit in their account to cover the cost in order to receive extra items.

 STEP ONE: ORDER YOUR LUNCHES

 Lunches must be ORDERED IN ADVANCE.
 Our lunch menu is posted on a monthly basis, and begins the first school day of each month.
-Orders may be placed online at SchoolDex, or you may submit the monthly lunch order form to the Administration Office.Order forms may be downloaded from the "MENUS" page.
+Orders may be placed online EZ Parent Center, or you may submit the monthly lunch order form to the Administration Office.Order forms may be downloaded from the "MENUS" page.
 Students may also pick-up an order form in the kitchen or the Administration Office.

 All late orders, changes, additions or cancellations must be received by noon of the previous school day.
 Orders received after the deadline, and walk-ups are not guaranteed to get the daily featured entrées.
 We will always have an “alternate meal” available at a cost of $3.75.
-School lunches are not available on the two half day/conference days and vacation days.
+School lunches are not available on half-days and vacation days.